AnthonyPinzone/do-good-design-cover-letter/src/qna/question1.md

 I've used a lot of Bootstrap in my time as a developer, and while some may frown upon that as "cheating" or a "shortcut", I've used it as an opportunity to see how enterprise companies modularize their code.

-In one such example, I took the Bootstrap style of color mapping to create a light theme and dark theme for my portfolio redesign.
+In one such example, I took the Bootstrap style of color mapping to create a light theme and dark theme for my portfolio redesign (still a work in progress).

 ```CSS
 $light-theme: () !default;